LuiggiTorricelli/zos_db2_discovery/README.md

 zos_db2_discovery
 =================

-The Ansible role 'zos_db2_discovery' will perform a sequence of steps to identify Db2 for z/OS subsystems running on either the specific LPAR or SYSPLEX where Ansible is connecting to.
+The Ansible role 'zos_db2_discovery' will perform a sequence of steps to identify Db2 for z/OS subsystems running on either the specific z/OS LPAR or z/OS sysplex where Ansible is connecting to.

 Requirements
 ============